-The ECO received beach clean-up data for May 2024 for clean ups in Outer Bay North (North Bay), and Small Bay (the whole Northern Beach).
-Due to poor weather, the boat and crew couldn't access Spreeuwalle beach in Big Bay, but Langebaan Beach (at Donkergat, also in Big Bay) were cleaned instead.
+The ECO received beach clean-up data for September 2024 for clean ups in Big Bay (Mykonos, Leentjies Klip, Blouwaterbaai and next to Beach Road), and Small Bay (the whole Northern Beach).
 No floats were retrieved from the Small Bay beach, with a small fraction of the waste collected comprising aquaculture waste such as rope offcuts (Figure 3.2).
-A total of 24 floats were collected from the Big Bay beach, with 19 floats recovered form the Outer Bay North beaches (Figure 3.3).
+A total of 48 floats were collected from the Big Bay beach (Figure 3.3).
+No data was provided for Outer Bay (Figure 3.2 and Figure 3.3).